PRESS RELEASE

 Scientists at the University of Montreal found regular marijuana users, especially those who begin using it early in their lives, were far more likely to suffer repercussions in their thinking ability.

-The study, in the American Journal of Psychiatry, followed more than 3,800 adolescents over four years.
-The teens, who started participating in the study when they were 13, agreed to provide annual reports of marijuana and alcohol use frequency and took cognitive tests that measured recall memory, perceptual reasoning, inhibition and short-term memory.
+The study, in the American Journal of Psychiatry, followed more than 3,800 adolescents over 4 years.
+The teens, who started participating in the study when they were 13, agreed to provide annual reports of marijuana and alcohol use frequency, and took cognitive tests that measured recall memory, perceptual reasoning, inhibition and short-term memory.

-Students were assured that parents and teachers would not have access to the information unless their habits indicated an imminent risk to their lives.
+Students were assured that parents and teachers wouldn't have access to the information unless their habits indicated an imminent risk to their lives.
 The study concluded that having weed in the system affected teenagers’ long-term cognitive abilities more than alcohol.
-And even after students reported stopping cannabis use, their brain function did not improve.
+And even after students reported stopping cannabis use, their brain function didn't improve.

-It was not the first study to suggest that early cannabis use may harm cognitive abilities.
+It wasn't the first study to suggest that early cannabis use may harm cognitive abilities.

-In 2014, The Lancet Psychiatry famously reported that teens who smoke marijuana daily are 60 per cent less likely to graduate from high school or college than those who never use — and seven times more likely to attempt suicide.
+In 2014, The Lancet Psychiatry famously reported that teens who smoke marijuana daily are 60% less likely to graduate from high school or college than those who never use — and seven times more likely to attempt suicide.

 Uruguay was the first country to legalise recreational marijuana, although Portugal and the Netherlands have decriminalised the drug.